 - involvement with the mayor’s or governor’s offices

-Recommendations will be provided in writing to the Dean and RSO Director, for possible amendments to the annual report.
-The amended report will be forwarded to the Provost.
+Recommendations will be provided in writing to the supervising Administrator and RSO Director for possible amendments to the annual report.
+The amended report will be forwarded to the supervising Vice President.

 Each RSO is reviewed at intervals of five years or less, and no RSO may be continued without periodic review.
 The review considers the RSO's original goals, present functioning, future plans, and continuing development.
 The RSO is reviewed to ascertain whether it is functioning in a manner that justifies the space and support it receives.
 Its success in meeting previously established objectives and plans to meet new challenges also are examined.
 The effectiveness of the RSO Director likewise is reviewed at the same time as the RSO's.